michellerenehey/lab-13-user-adventure/README.md

     * grab html header elements (name, character, insta, clif)
     * call getUser() to grab items from local storage
     * append name, character, insta, and clif with info from LS

+## END GAME PAGE

+### HTML
+* Header (just like our other pages, with user stats)
+* Body:
+    * empty `<p>` tag for final results (pull down from up top?)
+    * empty `<p>` tag where we will put the final story
+    * empty `<button>` to start over
+## EVENTS
+- grab user from local storage
+- grab final-story (p tag) from html

+- grab clifPoints score (based on userObject)
+- grab instaLikes score (based on userObject)
+- grab clifPoint result message (based on clif score)
+- grab Insta results msesage (if dead, show dead; else show alive)

+- update text on page save as story
+- set story to be in the empty p element

+## TO-DO
+* Create a "score" function for clifPoints:
+    * if clifbars <= 0; dead
+    * if clifbars < 10; weak
+    * else; strong

+* Create a "score" function for instaLikes:
+    * if insta === 0; poor [ Ron Swanson ]
+    * if insta < 50; modest [ you're a regular person ]
+    * else; rich [ influencer ]

+* Create a story arc:
+* clifPoints results / messages:
+    * dead: 'you ran out of food, so now you live off the earth's bounty - mushrooms, anyone?'
+    * weak: 'you don't have enough food to sustain your journey, you must turn around'
+    * strong: 'you're strong as hell - you finish the backpacking trip, and become a lifetime guide'

+* alive & Insta points results / messages:
+    * poor: 'your social presence is like Ron Swanson, better stay in the woods until your phone runs out of battery'
+    * modest: 'hey! you have an average social presence!'
+    * rich: 'wow. you are an influncer! now, turn your phone off and enjoy the woods!'

+* dead & Insta points results / messages:
+     * poor: 'we'll see you on the trail, Ron Swanson'
+    * modest: 'the local pub will brew a beer in your honor, come down and enjoy it anytime'
+    * rich: 'you live in the woods for so long, and are so well-known, that they name an Alpine lake after you. you swim in it every day.'